vanus-labs/docs/content/vanus-connect/connector-guides/source/mysql/setup.md

 # MySQL

-This guide contains information required in setting up an MySQL Source in Vanus Connect.
+This guide contains information required in setting up a MySQL Source in Vanus Connect.

 ## Introduction